tokio-rs/tokio-uring/DESIGN.md

 data, but the runtime would need to perform an extra copy or return the caller a different buffer than the one it submitted.

-Moving operation and buffer management to the byte stream avoids this problem.